$477,769Average Value$258Average Price per Sq Ft1Home For Sale

 Dining options are limited, and shopping requires a drive

 A few watering holes are in the village's little downtown area, including Pourman's Pub & Grill, Sullivan Saloon and Black Frog Grille.
 Black Frog Grille is open all day but known for its breakfast and brunch with corned beef hash, Bloody Marys, French toast and omelets.
 The village has a liquor store, a bank and a post office, but shopping is limited.
 "For grocery shopping and name brands like Target, you're going to have to trek elsewhere," Thorp says.
-Sendik's Food Market, Aldi and Metro Market are northeast in Oconomowoc, as are local restaurants and specialty shops.
+Sendik's Food Market, Aldi and Metro Market are northeast in Oconomowoc, as are locally owned restaurants and specialty shops.

 Placed halfway between Wisconsin’s two most populous cities